makersquare/js-course/README.md

 #### Display errors

-When the checkers engine triggers the `error` event, display it on the page.
+When the checkers engine triggers the `invalidMove` event, display it on the page.
 You'll need an event handler and will likely need to edit the HTML, too.

 ### Start the game